nf-core/website/markdown/developers/training_guide.md

     - **Learning Objective:** A predictive statement describing the specific outcomes that a training session is intended to achieve.
     - **Key point:** An important take home message.
     - **Cognitive load:** This relates to the amount of information that working memory can hold at one time.
     - **Fork a repository:** This makes a copy of the repository to your personal GitHub workspace.
     - **Make a branch:** A branch is another version of the files in your repository, including a history of how files were changed from the start of the branch to the current state of files.
 </details>

 ## Before I begin

 A checklist of what you need to begin.

 - Ask on #training about the guide you'd like to contribute.
-- Make an issue on https://github.com/nf-core/nf-co.re/issues describing what you want to do, and assign yourself.
+- Make an issue on [nf-core website issues](https://github.com/nf-core/nf-co.re/issues) describing what you want to do, and assign yourself.
 - GitHub account.

 ## How to